What word would you choose to describe summer holidays? Wonderful? Relaxing? Memory-making? Long? Stressful? Childcare? Expensive? Exhausting?

 The summer is the busiest time for Christian clubs and holidays, both for children and teens to go to and for families to go together.
 These give great opportunities for us to spend time with other Christian children and adults, experiencing different ways of being with God. as well as coming into contact with Christians with different theology and ways of living for God.
 They can be amazing opportunities to grow and mature in our faith.

 So what are your challenges and opportunities?
-Make this a summer where your faith and that of your family grows.
+Make this a summer where your and your family’s faith grows.